 Certificates and awards

-We have put together all certificates for all Schaeffler locations related to energy and quality management to occupational safety and environmental management, on this page.
+We have put together all certificates for all Schaeffler locations related to energy and quality management to occupational safety and environmental management.

 Reports and downloads

 The Schaeffler Group publishes an annual Sustainability Report, which explores in detail the topic of sustainability in all business areas.
 All reports published since 2016 are available.